 Spending habits in Singapore: 52% of adults don’t know how much they spend every month (Survey)

-Do you know how much you spend every month?
+Do you know how much you spend each month?

-We were curious to see how well Singaporeans know their personal spending each month.
-We surveyed 984 adults aged 18 and above about their spending habits.
+Curious about how well Singaporeans track their spending, we surveyed 984 adults aged 18 and above to learn more about their habits.

 Key Findings